Criminal case against Michael Flynn formally dismissed

 The Justice Department earlier this year sought to abandon the three-year prosecution of Mr. Flynn, asking Judge Sullivan to dismiss the case.

-Judge Sullivan resisted the Justice Department‘s pressure, instead, hiring a retired federal judge to argue against the case and weigh whether Mr. Flynn should be held in contempt for admitting under oath that he is guilty, but later professing his innocence.
+Judge Sullivan resisted the Justice Department’s pressure, instead hiring a retired federal judge to argue against the case and weigh whether Mr. Flynn should be held in contempt for admitting under oath that he is guilty, but later professing his innocence.

 The Justice Department argued that Mr. Flynn’s statements to the FBI were not material to the bureau’s Russian collusion probe and that it could prove that he made knowingly false statements to the agents.